 How does Data Science Work?

 Data science has different domains you have to master pertaining to computer science, data architecture, mathematics, and statistics.
-Data science involves research, finding data sources and asking correct questions which are later answered in data analytics.
+Data science involves research, finding data sources, and asking correct questions that are later answered in data analytics.

 In a business scenario: where an organisation wants to finalise the vender and they have not much of data pertaining to vender performance based on quality, productivity, delivery etc. data science will solve this problem by using algorithms to establish required data architecture and data mining to pull out data doing research and then use hypothesis test for validation of assumption to conclude about vender performance or come out with data requirements and structure necessary for making the decision.